strymon-system/strymon-system.github.io/_docs/getting-started.md

 $ git clone https://github.com/strymon-system/strymon-core.git
 Cloning into 'strymon-core'...
 …
-Resolving deltas: 100% (1067/1067), done.
 $ cd strymon-core
 ```

-You will need the nightly version of the [Rust](https://www.rust-lang.org/en-US/)
+You will need a recent version of the [Rust](https://www.rust-lang.org/en-US/)
 compiler and the [Cargo](https://crates.io/) package manager to build the
 Strymon source code.